Direct School Admissions (DSA) Ballet in Singapore

 Numerous top schools in Singapore accept students via DSA Dance, including institutions known for strong performing arts programmes.
 Each school sets its own criteria, but they generally look for technical ability, creativity, and a record of dance achievements.
 A history of ballet training and performances often strengthens a DSA applicant’s profile.

-AQ Dance provides more than just technical instruction—we offer holistic support for students exploring the DSA pathway through ballet.
+AQ Dance is not just a ballet school in Singapore that provides just technical instruction.
+We offer holistic support for students exploring the DSA pathway through ballet.
 From audition preparation and interview coaching to portfolio development and testimonial writing, our faculty guides students every step of the way.
 Our RAD syllabus training, combined with performance and competition opportunities, ensures our dancers are well-prepared for both the stage and the selection panel.